bellingcat/tiktok-hashtag-analysis/README.md

 # TikTok hashtag analysis toolset
-The tool helps to download posts and videos from TikTok for a given set of hashtags.
+The tool helps to download posts and videos from TikTok for a given set of hashtags over a period of time.
+Users can create a growing database of posts for specific hashtags which can then be used for further hashtag analysis.
 It uses the [tiktok-scraper](https://github.com/drawrowfly/tiktok-scraper) Node package  to download the posts and videos.

 ## Pre-requisites
 1. Make sure you have Python 3.6 or a later version installed